DannieBGoode/opensx70/_tutorials/openSX70-Arduino-for-dummies.md

 That is a good question.

 You are probably better reading some of the answers in the internet, like [Sparkfuns](https://learn.sparkfun.com/tutorials/what-is-an-arduino), but in the end we basically all agree that is physical computing, thus, we make things happen, turn on motors, solenoid, and get information from switches.
 It is open source, it uses the Arduino IDE development enviroment.
 It is very easy to program via USB, you don't need, in principle any special programmer or anything.
 That is because the arduino has pre-loaded a small program that facilitates all that: the bootloader.
 One could say that the bootloader is somehow openSX70s "secret sauce", it might be, it has been custom made for me by my friend Peter and has some special characteristics that make it reliable and suitable.
 Not rocket science, but very important.
 It is based on the optiBoot bootloader.

+Of course the other essential component of an Arduino is more part of the microcontroller: a bunch on general input output ports (GPIOS) to interact with the physical world.

 In the next part I will explain about the SX70-specific circuitry and how I implemented and tested that in the FrankenSX70 camera.